Applied-Computing-and-Multimedia-Lab/SEDD-PCC/README.md

  ✨ With a simple yet effective network design, SEDD-PCC achieves highly competitive compression performance while maintaining efficiency.

+ ## News
+* We are excited to announce that our more powerful unified model,  **MEGA-PCC**, will be released soon!
+Compared to **SEDD-PCC**, it achieves significantly better performance.
+Stay tuned!
+* 2025.12.29 Release testing code.

 ## Todo
 - [x] ~~Release the Paper~~
 - [x] ~~Release inference code~~